DigiNode-Tools/diginode-tools/README.md

 ## Disclaimer

 These tools are provided as is.
 Use at your own risk.
 Make sure you always have a backup of your wallet file.

+## License

+DigiNode Tools is licensed under the PolyForm Perimeter 1.0.0 license.
+TL;DR — You're free to use, fork, modify, and redestribute DigiNode Tools for personal and nonprofit use under the same license.
+If you're interested in using DigiNode Tools for commercial purposes, such as selling plug-and-play home servers with DigiNode Tools, etc — please contact olly@digibyte.help.
+For more information read the [Licence FAQ](docs/licence_faq.md).
+The full licence is [here](LICENCE.md).

 ## DigiNode Setup